 Today the alloy formula of a gong is called B-20 which means 80% copper and 20% tin.
 Gong Makers use an alloy recipe, which may contain 70-80% copper and 20-30% tin, with the addition of silver, lead, nickel, iron, zinc, or meteorite depending upon the tradition of the gong making.
 The Zildjian Company of Turkey uses a Bronze Age formula that Avedis the alchemist from Constantinople brought to Istanbul in 1623.
 Paiste for instance, the well known the cymbal maker from Zurich, Switzerland keeps a Bronze Age formula for gongs, which they still use today.
 The German company Meinl has its own proprietary formula for making their Symphonic Tam Tam, an exquisite line of gongs.

 Gongs are considered to be a good luck charm, and touching a gong is believed to bring a person happiness, good health, and strength.
 In India it is believed that the sound of a gong created the worlds, and was the primal sound of OM.

-Portions to this entry were obtained from Mitch Nur, PhD of 9waysacademia
+Portions of content to this entry were also obtained with permission from Mitch Nur, PhD of 9waysacademia